LockeCoder/CS370-Pirate-Agent/README.md

 # CS-370 Pirate Intelligent Agent

-This repository contains my CS-370 Project Two work: a pirate intelligent agent that learns to navigate a maze and reach the treasure using Deep Q-Learning.
+A Python reinforcement learning project that trains a pirate agent to navigate a maze and reach the treasure using Deep Q-Learning.

-The project demonstrates reinforcement learning concepts, including state representation, action selection, reward-based learning, experience replay, target-network stabilization, hyperparameter tuning, and model evaluation in a grid-based environment.

 ## Project Overview

+This project was created for CS-370 to demonstrate reinforcement learning, neural network-based decision making, and intelligent agent development.

-The goal of this project was to train an intelligent agent to solve a maze navigation problem.
-The pirate agent learns how to move through the maze and reach the treasure by using a Deep Q-Network to estimate the value of possible actions from each game state.
+The goal of the project was to train an agent to solve a maze navigation problem.
+Instead of using hard-coded pathfinding logic, the pirate agent learns from repeated attempts, reward feedback, experience replay, and exploration/exploitation tuning.

-The agent uses reinforcement learning rather than hard-coded pathfinding.
-It improves through repeated training episodes, reward feedback, replay memory, and gradual exploration/exploitation tuning.
+The agent uses a Deep Q-Network to estimate the value of possible actions from each maze state.
+Over time, the model learns which actions are more likely to move the agent toward the treasure.

 ## Repository Contents

-- `TreasureHuntGame.ipynb` — main notebook containing training logic, tests, and results
+- `TreasureHuntGame.ipynb` - Main notebook containing training logic, tests, and results
-- `TreasureHuntGame.html` — exported HTML version of the notebook for quick viewing
+- `TreasureHuntGame.html` - Exported HTML version of the notebook for quick viewing
-- `TreasureMaze.py` — maze environment used by the pirate agent
+- `TreasureMaze.py` - Maze environment used by the pirate agent
-- `Project Two.docx` — design defense and reflection document
+- `Project Two.docx` - Design defense and reflection document
-- `README.md` — repository documentation
-- `.gitignore` — Git ignore configuration
+- `.gitignore` - Git ignore configuration
+- `README.md` - Repository documentation

+## Features

+- Trains an intelligent agent using Deep Q-Learning
+- Uses a neural network to estimate action values
+- Applies an epsilon-greedy strategy for exploration and exploitation
+- Stores training samples in replay memory
+- Uses target-network stabilization to improve training consistency
+- Evaluates agent behavior in a grid-based maze environment
+- Documents final training configuration and project limitations
+- Includes both notebook and exported HTML formats for review

 ## How It Works

-The project uses a Deep Q-Network that takes the flattened maze state as input and outputs Q-values for four possible actions:
+The maze environment represents the agent's current state, available moves, rewards, and game status.
+The pirate agent can choose from four possible movement actions:

 - Left
 - Up
 - Right
 - Down

-Training samples are stored in a replay buffer so updates are not overly dependent on the most recent sequence of actions.
-A target network, which is a delayed copy of the online network, helps stabilize bootstrapped Q-value targets during training.
+The Deep Q-Network receives the maze state as input and outputs Q-values for each possible action.
+A higher Q-value indicates that the action is expected to produce a better long-term reward.

-Actions are selected using an epsilon-greedy strategy.
-Early in training, the agent explores more often.
-Over time, epsilon decays so the agent increasingly selects actions based on learned Q-values.
+During training, the agent uses an epsilon-greedy policy.
+Early in training, the agent explores more often by choosing random actions.
+As training continues, epsilon decreases, and the agent increasingly chooses actions based on learned Q-values.

-Because rewards are sparse and some starting locations are far from the goal, the training configuration uses a higher discount factor and increased per-episode step limits so successful paths can influence earlier decisions.
+Replay memory stores previous experiences so the model can train from a broader sample of past states, actions, rewards, and next states instead of only learning from the most recent move.
+A target network is also used to stabilize Q-value updates during training.

 ## Key Training Parameters